 Add the steel cut oats, protein powder, chia seeds (if using), ground cinnamon and sea salt to a large mixing bowl and stir well until everything is combined.

 Pour in the oat milk (or non-dairy milk of choice) and stir well.
 If you’re adding a sweetener or nut butter to the oatmeal, do so now as well.
-Cover the bowl with plastic wrap and refrigerate for at least 5 hours, ideally overnight.
+Cover the bowl with plastic wrap and refrigerate for 24 hours.
+Steel cut oats soften the longer they sit, so for the softest result, begin eating them after 48 hours.

 Give the oats a good stir the next morning just before serving.
 Pour desired amount into a bowl and top with fresh fruit, nuts, seeds, almond butter, a drizzle of honey or pure maple syrup, etc.